siddhu1716/Student_tracking_system/README.md

 issue 4 - need to add a module for detecting abnormalities when students are using the phone

-you are free to add changes and correct the issues feel free to contact through my email
+you are free to add changes and correct the issues feel free to contact me through my email